Axelph237/Vega-Sector/- resources/Misc Ideas.md

 Standing up you sprint, taking off down past the oncoming fire.
 A bullet pierces your shoulder.
 Blood splattering against your cheek as you press on, dropping to the ground and sliding behind an undisturbed concrete wall.
 Rubble surrounding you.

-You quickly peak the corner of the cover, shells pouring from the side
+You quickly peak the corner of the cover, shells pouring from the side of your rifle like a fountain.
+The hollow brass clinking against the ground, synonymous with the sound of gunfire.

 **Feel:**
 - I want turns to go quickly as far as decision making goes